orsenthil/senthil.learntosolveit.com/posts/2021/01/30/the-computer-from-pascal-to-von-neumann.rst

 .. type: text

 The Computer From Pascal to Von Neumann is a computer history book by Herman
-H. Goldstine which surveys the history from the laws of thought from earliest philosophers like Pascal, Mathematicians like George Bool, to implementors like Von Neumann.
+H. Goldstine.
+It surveys the history from the laws of thought by inventors across ages.
+It goes from earliest philosophers like Pascal, to mathematicians like George Boole, to implementors like Von Neumann.

-The author takes how each like was built on top of others, and almost everyone involved had a shared objective for computers.
+The author reveals how these inventors built their theories on top of others.
+Almost everyone involved in this exercise had a shared objective for computers.

-These inventors wanted to "free" mankind from the mundane tasks.
+These inventors wanted to "free" mankind from the repetitive but mundane tasks.

 And these inventors lived in different eras like Leibniz lived in 1600s, Charles Babbage in 1800s and Dijskstra (1930-2002).

-When introducing Charles Babbage, author directly goes the motivation that drived the inventor.
+When introducing Charles Babbage, author directly goes the motivation that drove the inventor.

 ..